moby/moby/docs/reference/commandline/node_inspect.md

       -f, --format=       Format the output using the given go template.
       --help              Print usage
+      -p, --pretty        Print the information in a human friendly format.

 Returns information about a node.
 By default, this command renders all results in a JSON array.
 You can specify an alternate format to execute a